MarcinAL/LaravelContainer/README.md

 Special thanks to the ChatGPT team for assistance in container setup guidance.

 ---
 Read comments in docker-compose.yml if you do not know how to execute container.
 Gitkeep files may prevent properly laravel working.
 After docker execute make steps in post-setup.txt
+If you would delete installed container: sudo rm -rf LaravelContainer
 ---

 ```text